AmazingTaiwo/BAN6420_M4/README.md

 1. Unzip the dataset into the folder.
 2. Run the Python script to clean the data, explore it, and generate the visualizations.
 3. Integrate visualizations into R if needed.

-For further questions, check the code comments or contact the project creator.